General Quantum Bernoulli Factory: Framework Analysis and Experiments: Experimental demonstration

-We built a configurable two-qubit photonic processor, as shown in Fig.~\ref{Fig:ExperimentalProposal}{{(e)}}.
-By configuring the photonic logic, we can produce states $|h_1\cdot h_2\rangle$ and $|h_1+h_2\rangle$ for multiply operation and add operation respectively.
-We take some typical states or random states as input, then measure the fidelities of the output states.
-The results are shown in Fig.~\ref{Fig:FidelityMA}.
-The average fidelity of the states generated by multiply operations and add operations are $95.58\%$ and $96.52\%$ respectively.
+The key part of the photonic logic is the CNOT gate.
+We evaluate its fidelity~\cite{Hofmann2005}, and gives that its process fidelity $F_p$ can be bounded as $91.40\%\leq F_p\leq 94.16\%$ (see supplementary information for details).
+To assess the realized operations, we then take some typical states or random states as input, then measure the fidelities of the output states.
+The average fidelity of all the states generated by multiply operations and add operations are $95.58\pm4.29\%$ and $96.52\pm4.41\%$ respectively.
+The results and the parameters of the input states are shown in Fig.~\ref{Fig:FidelityMA}.
+More detailed data can be found in the supplementary information.

-Within the photonic logic, the C-NOT gate is the key component of the circuits, and has to be implemented with high quality.
-We evaluate the fidelity of the implemented C-NOT gate using the method proposed in~\cite{Hofmann2005}.
-The process fidelity of the C-NOT gate can be evaluated through the measurement of two truth tables in complimentary bases.
-We choose $|H\rangle/|V\rangle$ basis and $|D\rangle/|A\rangle$ basis for fidelity evaluation, and bound the process fidelity ($F_P$) through

-where $F_{HV}$$(F_{DA})$ is the fidelity of the truth table measured in $|H\rangle$/$|V\rangle$ $(|D\rangle$/$|A\rangle)$ basis.
-The results of the fidelities of the two truth tables are shown in Fig.~\ref{Fig:truthtable}, then we can evaluate the process fidelity of the C-NOT gate as $91.40\%\leq F_P \leq94.16\%$.
-Our results offer a tight bound for the fidelity of this C-NOT gate.

-{\bf {Experimental quantum advantage}}.
-A powerful quantum processor can directly construct various coins with better efficiency.
-Here we take an example of a $f_c(p)$-coin, where $f_c(p)=1-\frac{1}{1+(2p-1)^2}$, and experimentally demonstrate this case.
-This function is classically infeasible because $f_c(\frac{1}{2}) = 0$, while it can be constructed by directly measuring the Bernoulli state